mrsilver76/groupmachine/README.md

 - 📏 Uses a configurable distance gap (default: 50 km) to define album boundaries.
 - 🗺️ Supports the GeoNames database to give album folders meaningful place names.
 - 🗓️ Enables appending of extra date text to the end of album names.
-- 🧠 Uses BLAKE3 hashes to detect identical files before renaming.
+- 🧠 Uses SHA hashes to detect identical files before renaming.
 - 🧪 Simulation mode to preview changes without making any modifications.
 - 🧮 Parallel processing speeds up hashing and metadata extraction for large libraries.
 - ✂️ Copies, moves or links files to new album folders.